Wake Forest University 2023 Environmental and Epistemic Justice Summer Institute

 Join us on October 4th for a full day of challenges/competitions and the opportunity to directly support African American Studies.
 Compete with peers, change lives, and support AAS@Wake as we put more Pro Humanitate into the world.

 Program in African American Studies featured in recent news story

-The Program in African American Studies at Wake Forest University was featured in two news stories on WGHP TV and Spectrum News.
+The Program in African American Studies was recently featured in a recent news story by Jordan Brown of WGHP Fox 8.